MasterOfBinary/gobatch/README.md

 Features
 --------

-* Complete control over the number of items to process at once.
+* Complete control over the number of items to process at once and amount of time between batches.
 * Errors are returned over a channel, so that they can be logged or otherwise handled.
-* GoBatch is highly concurrent.
+* GoBatch is concurrency-safe.

 Documentation
 -------------